kubernetes/kubernetes/docs/proposals/sysctl.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->

 ## Motivation
-With kernel support of namespaced kernel parameters, it could be possible to set these settings differently on each container.
+With kernel support of namespaced kernel parameters, it is possible to set these settings differently on each container.
 In docker version 1.11.1 it was possible to change kernel parameters only manualy from privileged containers and changes would be applied to every container.
 It was not possible to set the parameters within a non-privileged container.
-Now in Docker verison 1.12.0 it is possible to set namespaced parameters while container creation.
+Since docker verison 1.12.0 it is possible to set namespaced parameters during container creation.
 These modified parameters would be related only to container.
 In kubernetes we want to allow to set these parameters within a pod.

 Goal:
 - possibility to set customizable sysctl records for namespaces within a pod